johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `posix-time` in the vicinity of a leap second do not necessarily agree.

-## Datetime objects
+## Date objects

-A *date object* is an immutable member of a disjoint type that provides information about a specific time object with respect to a certain time zone.
+A *date object* is an immutable member of a disjoint type that provides information about a date, a time, or both at once;
+they are based on a local time scale.

 Date objects have multiple mostly numeric-valued fields that can be extracted from them.
-They are listed in the "Date Fields" section below.
+They are listed below.

 The date objects of this SRFI are similar to
 [SRFI 19](https://srfi.schemers.org/srfi-19/srfi-19.html)